acatone-git/HomePlus_Mod/README.md

 # HomePlus Project - RP2+ Soft Mod

-Changes the function of the HOME button to an modifier, combined with [Automate](https://llamalab.com/automate/) & Shell Scripting, it unlocks the full potential of this great portable device.
+This sofware mod changes the function of the HOME button to an modifier, combined with [Automate](https://llamalab.com/automate/) & Shell Scripting, it unlocks the full potential of this great portable device.

 # Key Combinations (Retro Controller Style)